Cambodia–Vietnam relations: Recent events

-2014 anti-Vietnamese protests

-Anti-Vietnamese protests have been ongoing since July 2014.
-Demonstrations took place after the Vietnamese embassy stated that Kampuchea Krom (Mekong River Delta) has long been part of Vietnam, and protesters and activists demanded the embassy to apologize and recognize Kampuchea Krom as Cambodia's former territory.
+In July 2014, Demonstrations took place after the Vietnamese embassy stated that Kampuchea Krom (Mekong River Delta) has long been part of Vietnam, and protesters and activists demanded the embassy to apologize and recognize Kampuchea Krom as Cambodia's former territory.
 On 9 July, the embassy issued a statement calling for Cambodia to respect Vietnam's sovereignty and refused to apologize.
 Protesters burned Vietnamese flag and currency, and included the Khmer Krom community and Buddhist monks.
 During National Assembly president Heng Samrin's state visit to Vietnam, Vietnamese Prime Minister Nguyen Tan Dung called for Cambodia to take action against 'extremists' for the burning of the Vietnamese flag.
 In October 2014, protesters threatened to burn the embassy itself.
 Protest leader Thach Setha prevented protesters from burning Vietnam's flag, leading one protester to call him 'useless'.

-The uptick in anti-Vietnamese sentiment resulted in one ethnic Vietnamese man, Tran Van Chien, getting beaten to death by a crowd, leading to widespread fear among Vietnamese companies and investors in Cambodia.
-Vietnamese businesses were ransacked and pillaged by Cambodians, their workers forced to flee, and there were two more instances of Vietnamese men getting mobbed to death by crowds.
-Many saw this as a return to the 1990s riots, where there were several killings of ethnic Vietnamese.
+Around this time, a Vietnamese man, Tran Van Chien, was beaten to death by a crowd, leading to widespread fear among Vietnamese companies and investors in Cambodia.
+Vietnamese businesses were ransacked and pillaged by Cambodians, their workers forced to flee, and there was another instance of a Vietnamese man getting mobbed to death by a crowd.

-In 2015, Vietnamese monks were expelled from a Koh Kong coastal island by the government of Cambodia.